-If you your gazebo is to have walls or rails, we can now add the intermediate posts, centred across the runners and rafters at the positions marked on these timbers and attached to what will be the rear and side elevations of your completed gazebo.
-These will be a Staggered Double slot posts and the shortest notch will be located on the inner face of Frame rafter.
+Now we can add the intermediate posts.
+The positions for these are marked on the runners/ rafters.
+Start by adding the post(s) at the ends of the structure.
+This will be a Staggered Double slot post and the shortest notch will be located on the inner face of Frame rafter.
 Tilt the post over as shown here and rotate into place whilst guiding the slot onto the rafter until it is vertical and aligned with the markings.